maxcwolf/celery-memes/README.md

   > WARNING: This Feature will Not Be Suitable For Work

 - Ability to report non-Celery Man related content.
-- Ability to upvote/downvote content using custom symbols (Hat Wobble :thumbs_up: OR Inverse Hat Wobble :thumbs_down:)
+- Ability to upvote/downvote content using custom symbols (Hat Wobble :thumbsup: OR Inverse Hat Wobble :thumbsdown: )

 ## Project setup